-Prerequisite: Science: A- in 8th Grade Science AND Math: Honors Math or Accelerated Math concurrently Departmental approval is necessary in all cases.
+51020 Grade Level: 9th Prerequisite: Science: A- in 8th Grade Science; Math: Honors Math or Accelerated Math concurrently.
+Placement will be determined by the department.

 This course offers a comprehensive investigation of high school biology.
-Although the course strives to develop an appreciation for the beauty, complexity and diversity of living systems, each topic is explored in-depth.
+Although the course strives to develop an appreciation for the beauty, complexity, and diversity of living systems, each topic is explored in-depth.
 Students are exposed to significantly more vocabulary and detailed processes, and an emphasis is put on the development of scientific-inquiry skills that will enable students to become more sophisticated in conducting investigations and explaining their findings.
 Topics include: ecology, evolution, genetics, biochemistry, cell biology, as well as animal and plant physiology.